Mere Dad Ki Maruti: Plot

-On the morning of the wedding, Sameer explains to the cops what happened but the cops insist on meeting his father.
-Sameer informs his sister who sends her fiancé to bail out Sameer.
+On the morning of the wedding, Sameer explains to the cops what happened, but the cops insist on meeting his father.
+Sameer informs his sister, who sends her fiancé to bail out Sameer.
 While this is happening, a cop informs the police control room that an Ertiga is being stolen by a gang using a tow truck.
-A chase ensues and police catch the thieves and hand the car back to Sameer.
+A chase ensues, and police catch the thieves and hand the car back to Sameer.

-After the wedding ceremony, Sameer manages to get the car back decorated and behaves as nothing has happened.
-But a few minutes later, Gattu brings another Ertiga to Sameer's home and so does Jasleen, leaving everyone shocked and confused as there are three Ertigas.
+After the wedding ceremony, Sameer manages to get the car back decorated and behaves as if nothing has happened.
+But a few minutes later, Gattu brings another Ertiga to Sameer's home, and so does Jasleen, leaving everyone shocked and confused as there are three Ertigas.
 Sameer then confesses to his father in the presence of everyone what happened over the past few days.
-His father loses his temper, chides him but then forgives him and all are happy.
+His father loses his temper, chides him, but then forgives him, and all are happy.

-It is revealed that Gattu had won a contest where the first prize was a Maruti Ertiga and since Jazleen had saved a Jat family member's life by taking him to the hospital on time, the Dahiya Jat family gifts the car to her in gratitude.
+It is revealed that Gattu had won a contest where the first prize was a Maruti Ertiga, and since Jasleen had saved a Jat family member's life by taking him to the hospital on time, the Dahiya Jat family gifts the car to her in gratitude.